Rxo, Inc.

 With profitability this thin, the difference between a good quarter and a bad one can be measured in pennies per share.

-the proposed $400M senior notes deal raises the pressure
+The proposed $400M senior notes deal raises the pressure

 RXO already carries $387M of long-term debt.
 If the proposed $400M senior notes offering closes, interest expense goes up while the business is still working through low-margin economics.